oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
-- interface_name: represents the name of the interface as it appears in the Node Type definition for the Node Type (name) that is declared as the value for on the substitution_mappings’ `node_type` key.
+- interface_name: represents the name of the interface as it appears in the node type definition for the node type (name) that is declared as the value for on the substitution_mappings’ `node_type` key.
 - operation_name: represents the name of the operation as it appears in the interface type definition for <interface_name>.